Al-un/learn-nuxt-ts/README.md

 - **Props usage**: Polls and votes are provided as _props_.
 Why?
-My rule of thumb is that components should not care if a list is properly loaded or not: it is the responsibility ofthe appropriate page.
+My rule of thumb is that components should not care if a list is properly loaded or not: it is the responsibility of the appropriate page.
 - **Props decorator**: Please note the `@Prop` decorator usage.
 For people not comfortable with [_Class-Style Vue Components_](https://vuejs.org/v2/guide/typescript.html#Class-Style-Vue-Components), feel free to check the [Writing class based components with Vue.js and TypeScript](https://alligator.io/vuejs/typescript-class-components/)